 Stock Comparison

-In analyzing the stock price movements of Mobileye Global Inc. (MBLY) and Ambarella, Inc. (AMBA) over the past year, we observe distinct trading dynamics and notable price fluctuations that reflect the underlying market sentiment and company performance.
+In this section, I will present a comparative analysis of the stock price movements and trading dynamics of Mobileye Global Inc. (MBLY) and Ambarella, Inc. (AMBA) over the past year, highlighting significant price fluctuations and trends.

 Trend Analysis